-Each year, the PeyBack Foundation funds various programs in Indiana, Louisiana, Tennessee, and the Denver metro area.
-The Foundation has distributed more than $4.3 million in grants since 2002, including $500,000 in May 2012 to 88 youth based organizations.
-The deadline for grant applications is February 1st each year.
+Each year, the PeyBack Foundation funds various programs in Colorado, Indiana, Louisiana, and Tennessee.
+The Foundation has distributed more than $7.5 million in grants since 2002, including over $1 Million in May 2014 to 153 youth-based organizations.
+The deadline for grant applications is February each year.

 The PeyBack Foundation focuses primarily on economically disadvantaged youth.
 Emphasis is placed on programs that have a direct benefit to children through relationships and activities.
 Programs that are intended to enrich the lives of disadvantaged youth through activities conducted outside the typical school day (i.e., after-school and summer programming) are particularly favored by the Foundation.